 Acts with charity in the midst of adversity

-After Nephi is successful in getting his brother Sam to believe, he shares what he learned with his brothers Laman and Lemuel, however, they do not believe as Sam did.
+After Nephi is successful in getting his brother Sam to believe, he shares what he learned with his brothers Laman and Lemuel, however, they did not believe as Sam did.
 Rather than contend with his brothers, Nephi prays for them.

 But, behold, Laman and Lemuel would not hearken unto my words; and being grieved because of the hardness of their hearts I cried unto the Lord for them.1 Nephi 2:18